 Store in an airtight container in the fridge, for up to 5 days.

 Want another chocolate treat to indulge in?
-Then try my easy Vegan Double Chocolate Chip Cookies!
-They’re oil free, gluten free and you only need 8 ingredients to make them!
+Then try my easy No Bake Tahini Infused Chocolate Black Sesame Tarts!
+They’re oil free, gluten free, and packed with chocolate goodness!